 Turner was notified that because Redcliffe Plantation State Historic Site is on the National Register of Historic Places, the National Park Service will have to sign off on the project.
 He said the expansion site has to be tested for archaeological evidence and get federal approval.
 He has no idea how long this process will take.
 You can email Turner at email@example.com

 The Beech Island Country Store was completed in time for the Spring 2019 tour and everyone who stopped by to take a look loved it.
 The old Coke machine, counter, signs, display case, and newly built shelves full of old store items nearly filled up the inside.
 Over the summer we have moved in some more things and still have many more items to fill up the building.

 Everything was going great before the tour until our AC compressor went out the day before, but we were lucky that the weather was great on tour day and we did not need AC.
-Last month Mark Plunkett installed us another compressor at a reduced cost.
+During the summer, Mark Plunkett installed another compressor at a reduced cost.